Dunkeld: Transport

 The A9 through Dunkeld was bypassed by a new section of road in 1977.
 The town is now approximately one hour from Glasgow and Edinburgh, and two hours from Inverness, by car.
 There are regular bus and coach services to Birnam and Dunkeld along the A9, with long-distance coaches operated by Scottish Citylink.
 There is access by rail at Dunkeld & Birnam railway station on the Highland Main Line route between Perth and Inverness.
 Most services on the route extend to either Edinburgh Waverley or Glasgow Queen Street; on Sundays only a southbound train operated by the East Coast Main Line operator extends to London King's Cross via Edinburgh, although there is no corresponding northbound service from London.
 A daily (except Saturday) London service is offered by the overnight Caledonian Sleeper trains to and from London Euston.

+Twin town

+Dunkeld is twinned with Asheville, North Carolina, United States.